Within This Page

 ATFP requirements do not supersede Section 106 Historic Preservation requirements, but they also must be incorporated into major renovations of historic buildings (Section 1-10).
 Historic buildings must comply with BOTH ATFP and historic preservation requirements.
 Although DOD does have a waiver process for ATFP requirements, waivers are rarely granted, and the waivers must be requested early in the planning phase of the project.
 Typically window replacement with blast resistant glass, structural upgrades, landscaping, and relocation of existing vehicular traffic patterns provide the greatest challenges with existing historic buildings.
 As with all building endeavors with historic resources, early planning with preservation professionals, the SHPO, clients, and the base ATFP subject matter expert are critical to the success of the project.

-Consider the following issues when designing security against terrorism for a historic property refer also to WBDG Retrofitting Existing Buildings to Resist Explosive Threats and Anti-Terrorism Force Protection.
+Consider the following issues when designing security against terrorism for a historic property refer also to WBDG Retrofitting Existing Buildings to Resist Explosive Threats.